GroundAura/Auras-Scrumptious-Supplement/docs/wiki/Home.md

-# ProjectName
+# Aura's Scrumptious Supplement

 ---

-Welcome to the ProjectName wiki!
+Welcome to the Aura's Scrumptious Supplement wiki!

-ProjectName is a mod for Skyrim Special Edition.
+Aura's Scrumptious Supplement is a mod for Skyrim Special Edition.